thundergnat/X11-libxdo/README.md

 </tbody>
 </table>

 Many (most?) of the xdo methods take a window ID # in their parameters.
-This is an integer ID# and MUST be passed as an Int.
+This is an integer ID# and MUST be passed as an unsigned Int.
 In general, to act on the currently active window, set the window ID to 0 or just leave blank.

 Note that many of the methods will require a small delay for them to finish before moving on to the next, especially when performing several actions in a row.
-Either a short sleep or do a .activate-window($window-ID) before moving on to the next action.
+Either do a short sleep or a .activate-window($window-ID) to give the action time to complete before moving on to the next action.

 There are several broad categories of methods available.